Esri/ArcGIS-Solutions-for-Business/README.md

 ## Contributing

-Anyone and everyone is welcome to contribute.
-Please see our contribution guideline [here](https://github.com/Esri/arcgis-python-api/wiki/How-to-contribute-samples-and-guide-chapters).
+Esri welcomes contributions from anyone and everyone.
+Please see our [guidelines for contributing](https://github.com/esri/contributing).

 ## Licensing
 Licensing